flatironinstitute/ccn-template/docs/notes/02-packaging.md

 4. `[tool.pytest.ini_options]`: The additional command-line options for pytest.
 These options will be added by default when running `pytest`.
 You can provide the following details:
-   - `addopts`: It defines which options are passed to pytest, run `pytest --help` for the list of available options.
+   - `addopts`: It defines which options are passed to pytest, run `pytest --help` for a complete list of available options.
    - `testpaths`: It specifies the directories to search for tests.

     **Syntax Example:**